Nationalism: Political science

 Many political scientists have theorized about the foundations of the modern nation-state and the concept of sovereignty.
 The concept of nationalism in political science draws from these theoretical foundations.
 Philosophers like Machiavelli, Locke, Hobbes, and Rousseau conceptualized the state as the result of a "social contract" between rulers and individuals.
 Max Weber provides the most commonly used definition of the state, "that human community which successfully lays claim to the monopoly of legitimate physical violence within a certain territory".
 According to Benedict Anderson, nations are "Imagined Communities", or socially constructed institutions.

 Many scholars have noted the relationship between state-building, war, and nationalism.
-Many scholars believe that the development of nationalism in Europe and subsequently the modern nation-state was due to the threat of war.
-"External threats have such a powerful effect on nationalism because people realize in a profound manner that they are under threat because of who they are as a nation; they are forced to recognize that it is only as a nation that they can successfully defeat the threat".
+John Etherington argues nationalism is inherently exclusionary and thus potentially violent, while Jeffrey Herbst posits that external threats can foster nationalist sentiment: "External threats have such a powerful effect on nationalism because people realize in a profound manner that they are under threat because of who they are as a nation; they are forced to recognize that it is only as a nation that they can successfully defeat the threat".
 With increased external threats, the state's extractive capacities increase.
-Jeffrey Herbst argues that the lack of external threats to countries in Sub-Saharan Africa, post-independence, is linked to weak state nationalism and state capacity.
+He links the lack of external threats to countries in Sub-Saharan Africa, post-independence, to weak state nationalism and state capacity.
 Barry Posen argues that nationalism increases the intensity of war, and that states deliberately promote nationalism with the aim of improving their military capabilities.
 Most new nation-states since 1815 have emerged through decolonization.

 Adria Lawrence has argued that nationalism in the colonial world was spurred by failures of colonial powers to extend equal political rights to the subjects in the colonies, thus prompting them to pursue independence.
 Michael Hechter has argued similarly that "peripheral nationalisms" formed when empires prevented peripheral regions from having autonomy and local rule.